EdsonSMartins/PP4-cheesecake_shop_V2/README.md

 # **Agile**

+Agile methodology is a dynamic, iterative approach to project management and software development, focusing on adaptability, collaboration, and customer satisfaction.
+It emphasizes making incremental progress, gathering continuous feedback, and responding to changing requirements throughout the development process.

-GitHub Project Boards and Kanban are instrumental in collaborative project management.
-To check the project's board click [here](https://github.com/users/EdsonSMartins/projects/4)
+To check the project's board click [here](https://github.com/users/EdsonSMartins/projects/4).
+The details of my agile approach can be found in the separate [AGILE.md file](AGILE.md).

 # **Testing**